 Regardless of the Mountaineers outlook, the West Virginia sports betting market should be quite active all football season.
-This will especially be the case if an online sportsbook launches in the Mountain State by the end of the month as rumored.
+This will especially be the case if a sportsbook app launches in the Mountain State by the end of the month as rumored.

 Let’s breakdown the entire Big 12 and examine how WVU will fare against the rest of the conference this season.

 Oklahoma and Texas have been powerhouses in the Big 12 for decades.
 Though there have been years where both programs have fallen short of expectations, both have been extremely relevant in the national picture of late.